Experience bohemian Central Europe with like-minded young travellers

-Escape city life on the peaceful shores of Lake Bled in Slovenia.
-Visit a church on the tiny island in the centre of the lake and treat yourself to a slice of Bled's famous cream cake
+Step into the pages of a fairy-tale on the shore of Slovenia’s Lake Bled.
+See the church on the island in the lake’s centre and treat yourself to a slice of cream cake.

-Summer temperatures can be extreme (over 40°C), which can be uncomfortable.
-It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
-Please consider the time of the year you wish to travel and your suitability to that season.
+Don’t let the heat keep you from exploring the world!
+Summer temperatures can be very high in Europe, which can make things uncomfortable.
+It’s important to use sun protection, wear layers to combat the heat, and drink plenty of water.

 Single supplement is not available on this trip.